Better: Samsonite Winfield

 That way, if you have to lock and check your bag, you’ll always be ready.

-Trust me, it’s really stressful to have a TSA inspector lock your bag when you haven’t set a combination.
+It’s really stressful to have a TSA inspector lock your bag when you haven’t set a combination.

 Samsonite Winfield vs Samsonite Omni – Which Should You Choose?

 Both of these hard-side suitcases are attractive, durable and incredibly functional.
 You will be able to roll them with ease and find their handles to be easy to raise and lower.

 If you want to make certain that you stick to carry-on bag guidelines, go with the Winfield.
 This is the best pick if you want the luggage for airplane trips instead of local travels.

 Either way, you’ll be gaining a trustworthy traveling companion with a wealth of useful features.